cranberry and SLOW ROASTED PORK

 The next day before you cook the pork, preheat the oven to 180°C and roast the peanuts (for serving) on an unlined tray with sides.
 Cook for 5 minutes before checking and continue to cook until golden brown.
 You will need to allow these to cool completely before crushing, if they are too hot (and also salted peanuts) they will not crush with ease.
 I crush mine with a mortar and pestle to get a nice even texture, you can also do this in a processor, just make sure you do not process too fine crumbs.
 Set aside for now.
 Reduce the oven temperature to 160°C and make sure there is a rack on the lowest level to roast the pork.

-For the pork, place the sliced onions, crushed garlic and grated ginger in the bottom of the roasting tray around the dry rubbed pork.
+For the pork, place the sliced onions, crushed garlic and grated ginger in the bottom of the roasting tray around the dry-rubbed pork.
 Pour in just enough water so that the surface of the dish is covered and then cover tightly with tin foil.
 Roast for 5 hours or until the pork pulls with ease.

 While the pork is roasting, you can make the pancakes.
 For the batter, put all of the ingredients into a food processor, and blend until well combined or whisk until super smooth with no lumps, then pour into a jug and cover.
 Let it sit for 30 minutes.
 This is essential as it allows the gluten in the flour to relax.
-While this is sitting, crush the cooled peanuts you have previously roasted, and set aside.
+While this is sitting, crush the cooled peanuts you have previously roasted, and set them aside.
 You can also begin to prepare and slice your vegetables.
 After 30 minutes, to cook the pancakes heat a 20cm non-stick fry pan on medium-low heat.
-When warm, brush with a little canola oil and pour in 1/3 cup of batter into pan swirling gently in a circular motion until the liquid is set.
+When warm, brush with a little canola oil and pour in 1/3 cup of batter into the pan swirling gently in a circular motion until the liquid is set.
 Cook for 30 seconds, then flip and cook for a further 30 seconds.
 The pancake should be light with no colour.
-Set on a plate and repeat process until all the batter is used, stacking the pancakes and keeping covered as you go.
+Set on a plate and repeat the process until all the batter is used, stacking the pancakes and keeping covered as you go.

 For the vegetables for serving, slice the carrots into thin strips, slice the radish finely - I used a mandoline and cut the cucumber into thin sticks (I discard the very centre, seedy part).
 As mentioned above, these can be kept in separate bowls or containers covered with cold water to keep crisp before serving.
-I the only vegetable I would not add to water would be the cucumber, as this would go soggy.
+The only vegetable I would not add to water would be the cucumber, as this would go soggy.
 For the spring onions, slice into very thin strips and plunge into the water with ice cubes.
 The icy water is what makes them curly.
 Slice the chillies finely, and then set everything aside until serving.

 When the pork is cooked, cool it enough so you can handle it, then discard any of the fatty skin from around the pork.
-Shred the pork by using two forks to 'pull it' and place in a separate bowl for now.
+Shred the pork by using two forks to 'pull it' and place it in a separate bowl for now.
 Keeping only about 1 1/2 cups max of liquid in the bottom of the roasting dish, discard any excess but keep the onions, garlic and ginger.
 These will be incredibly soft, so crush these into the remaining liquid and fold the pork back into it.
 Season to taste with soy sauce, a squeeze or two of lemon juice, salt and pepper.
 Cover and keep warm until you are ready to serve.

 To serve to place everything into bowls + the jar of jellied cranberry and coriander, and set in the middle of the table.
 To make a pancake, spread with the jellied cranberry, top with some sliced vegetables, pork, peanuts, chilli (or hot sauce) and coriander.
 Roll up and enjoy!